dollardhingra/dollardhingra.github.io/_posts/2024-10-05-interview-questions-for-candidates.md

 You don’t just want to know *what* you are building; you want to know *how* the solution is defined.
 In some companies, Product Managers hand down a spec and Engineers act as translators.
 In the best companies, Engineers are given a problem and asked to design the solution.

 > **Ask this:** “How does a project go from an idea to a ticket?
-Specifically, at what stage are engineers brought into the conversation—when the problem is identified, or after the solution has already been decided?”
+Specifically, at what stage are engineers brought into the conversation-when the problem is identified, or after the solution has already been decided?”

 **How to Read the Answer:**